webplatform/docs-wpd/Architecture/index.md

 {{Page_Title|Site architecture}}
-{{Summary_Section|Here we describe how the site content is organized so that you can find it by following the path in the URl.}}
+{{Summary_Section|Here we describe how the site content is organized so that you can find it by following the path in the URL.}}

 * [[WPD:Architecture/Topics|Topics]]